ahmdtaha/tf_learning_to_count/README.md

 ### MISC Notes
 * Our implementation is inspired by [CLVR's implementation](https://github.com/clvrai/Representation-Learning-by-Learning-to-Count).
 However, the CLVR's implementation has a serious bug and performance issues that need to be fixed.
 These issues are discussed [here](https://github.com/ahmdtaha/tf_unsupervised_count/blob/main/docs/clvr_bug.md).
 * Our implementation diverges from the paper [1] technical details.
-We explain why this discrepancy is required [here](https://github.com/ahmdtaha/tf_unsupervised_count/blob/main/docs/paper_discrepancy.md).
+We explain this discrepancy [here](https://github.com/ahmdtaha/tf_unsupervised_count/blob/main/docs/paper_discrepancy.md).

 ## Release History
 * 1.0.0